dotzenith/wordle-cli/README.md

 ---

 ### ❖ What's New?
-0.1.1 - changed the logic to be case insensitive
+0.1.3 - using brown squares for the cli output but black squares for the copy

 ---